kevinfiol/kevinfiol.github.io/content/blog/react-patterns-in-umai.md

 A few important distinctions to be made with the umai version:
 * umai uses browser standard names for event handlers (`onclick` vs `onClick`)
 * Notice that the `handleClick` function in React will be re-created on every re-render.
-This is because React components *are also* the render function.
+This is because React components are *also* render functions.
 Hooks are needed to get around this limitation and to store stateful data in a hidden global store invisible to the developer.
 When declaring stateful components with umai, instead of returning JSX, we return a **render function**.
 This forms a closure that retains the state of the **outer function**. `handleClick` in the umai version is only created once.
   * This means no need for `useCallback`!
 Memoizing components is much simpler in umai.

 ## [Focusing a text input](https://react.dev/learn/manipulating-the-dom-with-refs#example-focusing-a-text-input)